 Almost any investigation or search into the background or history of Dr. Margaret "Mom" Chung, serious or otherwise, invariably brings up a repetition of many of the same facts.
 The majority stemming from the same basic foundation of information, then apparently uncreatively copied over-and-over, repeated and re-worded ad infinitum.
-However, one person, Judy Tzu-Chun Wu, went to the original source and, although what she wrote is similar to most of the rest you read, hers is not copied from them, if anything, they are copied from her.
+However, one person, Dr. Judy Tzu-Chun Wu, Professor of Asian American Studies at the University of California, Irvine, went to the original source and, although what she wrote is similar to most of the rest you read, hers is not copied from them, if anything, they are copied from her.
 The following by Judy Tzu-Chun Wu cuts to the quick and rather than remake the wheel I will just present a synopsis of what she has to say about Dr. Chung then move on with what I have to say:

 Margaret Chung was born in 1889 in Santa Barbara, the eldest of 11 children.
 Her parents became invalids when she was very young, and she was forced to support the family by the age of 10.
 She first drove a horse-drawn freight wagon and then, as a seventh-grader, worked 12-hour days in a Chinese restaurant.
 The family moved to Ventura, and then to Los Angeles.
 She put herself through college and medical school by winning scholarships, selling medical supplies and lecturing on China.
 Dr. Chung went on to provide medical care for American G.I.'s during World War II and adopted more than 1,000 "fair-haired bastards," as she called her American G.I. sons.

-During World War II, because of her strong advocacy and rising popularity she fell into the popular lexicon of the day, with even comic books championing her cause, re the following:
+During World War II, because of her strong advocacy and rising popularity she fell into the popular lexicon of the day, and even though Dr. Tzu-Chun Wu expresses a somewhat more modern twist to the story behind the story of the illustrated version below, which I've cited further down the page, even comic books championed her cause, re the following:

 MEETING DR. CHUNG:

-Four years after the end of World War II, on the occasion of my birthday in April of 1949, and still very much a young boy, my brand new Stepmother and the parents of my few years before deceased real mother, i.e., my maternal grandparents, arranged for me to meet one of my then favorite all time childhood heroes, the cowboy-western movie star, Roy Rogers.
+Four years following the end of World War II, on the occasion of my birthday in April of 1949, and still very much a young boy, my brand new Stepmother together with my grandparents, i.e., the parents of my biological mother who, after a long illness, passed away a few years prior, arranged for me to meet one of my then favorite all time childhood heroes, the cowboy-western movie star, Roy Rogers.
 My grandmother and grandfather during that period of their more-or-less retired lives, lived in the small California mountain community of Big Bear Lake.
 The two knew Andy Devine, legendary movie sidekick, who owned a sort of locals tavern on the road from Big Bear Village to Big Bear City.
-Through that connection, even though my stepmother and grandmother didn't get along appreciably well --- or at all --- for my sake, they put together a plan for me to meet Rogers --- a plan that in the end, for all of us involved, went off magnificently well.
+Through that connection, even though my stepmother and grandmother didn't get along appreciably well, for my sake, they put together a plan for me to meet Rogers --- a plan that in the end, for all involved, went off magnificently well.

-About two months later, just as school was out for the summer, which was sometime in early to mid June of 1949, than I, along with my two brothers and a few others, as found in The Tree and Franklin Merrell-Wolff, ended up living gently off the land like forest monks on the east side of the High Sierras under the auspices of my Uncle all the way up until school started in the fall.
+About two months following that meeting with Rogers in April, just as school was out for the summer, which was sometime in early to mid June of 1949, than I, along with my two brothers and a few others, as found in The Tree and Franklin Merrell-Wolff, ended up living gently off the land like forest monks on the east side of the High Sierras under the auspices of my Uncle clear up until the start of the new school year in September.

-On a couple of days between that roughly two month period that transpired after having met Rogers but before going to the High Sierras, my stepmother and I boarded Southern Pacific's Daylight Limited to San Francisco from Los Angeles.
+On a couple of days to a week between that roughly two month period that transpired after having met Rogers but before going to the High Sierras, my stepmother and I boarded the Southern Pacific's premiere overnight super-luxurious all first class Pullman, Los Angeles to San Francisco "Lark."
 Our objective?
-To meet Dr. Chung per my request.
+To meet Dr. Chung.
 And we did, only doing so by going over to Sausalito for lunch.
 I brought a nearly pristine six year old issue of the Feb-Mar 1943 No. 9 Real Heroes with me, of which the above illustrated story on Dr. Chung appeared, and gave it to her, which impressed her to no end.

 My stepmother meeting Dr. Chung in Sausalito wasn't the first time the two of them ever met.
 Actually, my stepmother had known her for quite sometime, at least as far back as the war.
 I just happened to be reading a book titled "The Lady and the Tigers" about the Flying Tigers when my stepmother and I met for the very first time.
 In conversation about the book she mentioned Dr. Chung in reference to the Flying Tigers, and it was from that mentioning --- and the comic book with Dr. Chung's story in it I carried around with me all the time --- that the meeting in Sausalito came about as I continued to harp on it until my stepmother just gave up and put the meeting into place.

 "Before my stepmother and dad got married, every year she would go on weeks-long elaborate vacations, alternating them yearly between three locations.
 One year she would go to Hawaii, the next Mexico, and the third Canada's northwest territory.
 She mentioned one of those vacations to me when the two of us first met.
 After she noticed my interest in the Flying Tigers she told me that she had been on vacation in Mexico and while there had gone down to Mexico City.
-In Mexico City she had dinner with a 'former physician to Chennault's Flying Tigers named Dr. Margaret Chung' and two movie actresses, Virginia Hill and Sophie Tucker --- all of which was confirmed to me by her much later in my life.
-I did, however, have good cause to remember Virginia Hill, and not because she was said to have been a movie star but because of an incident that happened a few years later."
+In Mexico City she had dinner with a 'former physician to Chennault's Flying Tigers named Dr. Margaret Chung' and two movie actresses, Virginia Hill and Sophie Tucker --- all of which was confirmed to me by her much later in my life."

 JOHNNY ROSELLI: Mafioso (Footnote )